ddamato/use-rove/README.md

   loop: true, // Do not stop at the ends when using arrow keys.
   rtl: false, // Use left-to-right navigational pattern.
   orientation: 'horizontal', // Do not listen for up or down arrow keys.
+  focus: false, // Will not call `.focus()`, useful for showing a visual appearance of focus.
 });
 ```